Exercise 6: Non-linear problems

 Consider the differential equation describing the motion of frictionless pendulum

 where θ is the angle, g is acceleration of gravity and l is the length.
 Since θ depends only on t, (1) is an initial value problem.
 We can convert it into a system of first order ODEs and solve it numerically with the methods we have seen during the course.
-Introducing the angular velocity the first order system looks like
+Introducing the angular velocity

 Defining